Peter-Nhan/Peter-Nhan.github.io/_posts/2021-06-03-Webhook-Python-Flask-WebUI.md

 ### Summary
 Bootstraping the HTML, means you do not need to know a lot about HTML.
 Combined that with Flask and you quickly see that you can easily portal or webpages very quickly.

-**Coming Up Next:** Going to have a go at dockerizing the code.
-Point out any pitfalls during the process.
+**Coming Up Next:** Going to have a go at dockerising the python code and point out any pitfalls during the process.

 As always, please reach out if you have any questions or comments or suggestions.<br>
 <i class="fas fa-ghost fa-2x fa-spin"></i>